nikous/Thesis/README.md

 npm install
 ```

-Next you have to create an .env file to your main folder (Thesis) and add
+Next create an .env file to your main folder (Thesis) and add:

 ```bash